SaltyGoo/saltygoo.github.io/pages/BaldurHex/06-CenteolsLair.md

 <span class="blacktitle"> Feature A - Tasloi Village </span>

-This treetop village is home to hundreds of taslois and many ettercaps.
+This treetop village is home to many of taslois and ettercaps.
 They claim this part of the woods as their territory.
 Thread lightly.

 ---